hirak99/yabsnap/README.md

   - If you'd want full support on a distro, I'm happy to know so that I can evaluate and find a way to prioritize it.
 Please open an issue.

+- Why is Google in the copyright?
+  - I began this project while I was at Google.
+To release it as open source, I followed Google's open-sourcing process, which required including Google in the copyright notice.
+That said, I'm grateful to Google and my team for supporting and encouraging me in my goal to share the project with the community.

 - I deleted a snapshot manually.
 Will this confuse yabsnap?
   - No. You should also delete the corresponding metadata `-meta.json` manually (it's in the same directory).
 If you used `yabsnap delete PATH_TO_SNAPSHOT`,